 Why is my kitten not growing?

-It is recommended to schedule a vet visit for kittens that are not growing properly.
 Poor nutrition or certain medical conditions may interfere with your kitten's growth and development.
-If you suspect your cat may be experiencing delays in their development, speak with a BetterVet veterinary doctor.
-If nutritional deficiencies are suspected, we'll be happy to help you with proper kitten nutrition planning.
+If you suspect your cat may be experiencing delays in their development, it is recommended to schedule a vet visit.

 How can you tell how big a kitten will get?